Escape Plan: The Extractors

-Escape Plan: The Extractors is a 2019 American direct-to-video prison action thriller film directed and co-written by John Herzfeld, and a sequel to Escape Plan (2013) and Escape Plan 2: Hades (2018).
+Escape Plan: The Extractors is a 2019 American prison action thriller film directed and co-written by John Herzfeld, and a sequel to Escape Plan (2013) and Escape Plan 2: Hades (2018).
 It is the third and final installment in the Escape Plan film series.
 The film features Sylvester Stallone, Curtis Jackson, Dave Bautista, and Jaime King reprising their roles from the previous films with Max Zhang, Harry Shum, Jr., Malese Jow, and Devon Sawa joining the cast.

 The film was released straight-to-DVD in the United States on July 2, 2019, but received theatrical releases in such countries as Russia, Italy, Australia, Turkey, Egypt and Portugal.

 Escape Plan: The Extractors received negative reviews, though they were an improvement over the previous film's reception.
 With a smaller production budget of $3.6 million, it grossed $1.8 million theatrically in some countries and was successful in the home market, having domestically grossed $2.9 million.